-Opening its doors in 1949 as the Lord Nelson Tavern, Oasis is now the oldest tavern in Halifax.
-In 1963, The Lord Nelson Beverage room AKA Ladies Beverage room or LBR was opened, the first beverage room in Canada, which meant women where allowed in without an escort and had their own space*.
-In fact, to be a male on the LBR side they had to be escorted and invited over by the women in attendance!
+Opening its doors in 1949 as the Lord Nelson Tavern, Oasis is now Halifax’ oldest tavern.
+In 1963, the Lord Nelson Beverage room AKA Ladies Beverage Room or LBR was opened.
+It was the first beverage room in Canada, which allowed women in without an escort and allowed the ladies their own space*.
+In fact, for a male to enter the LBR side they had to be escorted and invited over by the women in attendance!

-Located in the heart of downtown on 5661 Spring Garden Rd as we have been for nearly 70 years.
-Along with our loyal and wonderful bartenders Norm and Louis, who have been serving students and locals alike for almost 85 years combined.
+Located in the heart of downtown at 5661 Spring Garden Rd for nearly 75 years, our loyal and legendary bartenders Norm and Louis, have been serving students and locals alike for 90+ years combined.

 *Lord Nelson Beverage room acquired the licence on Aug 20th/1962